MJZawacki/active-directory-python-webapp-graphapi/README.md

 1. The app uses the Active Directory Authentication Library (ADAL) to acquire a JWT access token for the Microsoft Graph.
 2. The app then uses the access token to get data about the user from the Microsoft Graph.
+3. Optionally, use the Dockerfile to build a container and host in Azure App Service

 ![Overview](./ReadmeFiles/topology.png)